RobinMoRi/portfolio-site/README.md

 This portfolio site is built using the following languages and tools:

+### Frontend
+- Nextjs
 - Typescript
+- Prismic
+- Github/discord api integrations
+- Shadcn and Tailwind
+- Zustand

+### Backend
+- Python
-- Vue3
+- Fast API
-- Vite
+- Pydantic
-- PrimeVue, PrimeFlex, PrimeIcons, Fontawesome
-- Docker and docker compose for setting up a dev environment

-The app is deployed using the following tools:
+### Deployment and dev-environment
 - Docker, Dockerhub
 - Github workflows
 - Hosted at Digital Ocean